Reservations will be made on a first come first serve basis after space for library programs are accommodated.

 Organizations using the meeting rooms do so at their own risk.
 The organization using a room is responsible for its own actions and that of its guests.
-Those using a room are cautioned that children age six and under may not be left unattended in the Library.
+Those using a room are cautioned that children 12 and under may not be left unattended in the Library.

-The Library reserves the right to disallow or revoke permission granted to organizations for use of the Community Room on a case-by-case basis if that organization has previously violated these rules, or if it is believed by the Library that use of the Room will interfere with Library operations, adversely affect public safety or cause public disturbances.
+The Library reserves the right to disallow or revoke permission granted to organizations for use of the meeting rooms on a case-by-case basis if that organization has previously violated these rules, or if it is believed by the Library that use of the room will interfere with Library operations, adversely affect public safety or cause public disturbances.
 Organizations that do not fulfill their obligations as enumerated in this policy may be denied use of meeting facilities in the future.
 A list of these organizations will be kept in the Library’s Public Information Office.
 If the organization wishes to appeal the denial, it may submit a letter of appeal to the Georgetown Public Library’s Board of Commissioners.

 Organizations that do not fulfill their obligations as enumerated in this policy may be denied use of meeting facilities in the future.
 A list of these organizations will be kept in the Library’s Public Information Office.
 If the organization wishes to appeal the denial, it may submit a letter of appeal to the Georgetown Public Library’s Board of Commissioners.